andreasneuber/csharp-cucumber-selenium-example/README.md

 - git clone
 - Double-click file `csharp-cucumber-selenium-framework.sln`
 - Solution opens in Visual Studio
-- Go to "Extensions" > "Manage Extensions" and get "SpecFlow for Visual Studio 2022"
 - Right-click on solution, build solution
 - Go to "View" and open the "Test Explorer" window
 - Click green "Run All Tests In View" button